-Each school will ensure that all those staff members who carry out risk assessments will be competent do so and where appropriate, the specialists mentioned in paragraph 4.06 above will assist in the preparation of assessments.
+Each school will ensure that all those staff members who carry out risk assessments will be competent do so and where appropriate, the specialists mentioned in paragraph 3.6 above will assist in the preparation of assessments.
+Staff members are supported through risk assessment templates and resources provided via 'The School Bus' and National College.
+Additionally, the incumbent H&S consultants YMD Boon are available to support schools in producing specialist risk assessment when required.

 Once decisions on the suitable risk controls are made, the risk assessment will be recorded and copies made available to all those who require them.
 Where it is identified as being necessary, additional training or information will be provided for any staff member.

 The Headteacher will bring to the attention of staff all the necessary precautions detailed in the written risk assessment and the Senior Leadership Team will monitor systems of work and the working environment to ensure that staff are acting in accordance with the details outlined in the written assessment.